kiba/Writings/for_science/chp4_meeting_killerbots.md

 I experimentally reached out and grabbed it, then with reluctance, I took a bite.

 It was good.
 It had an unfamiliar texture, but still tasty all the same.
-I could say that this is a different version of Earth's hamburger.
+I could say that this really is a different version of Earth's hamburger.
 I wasn't going to throw up, I hoped.

 But I was in a room filled with machines.
 I think they are androids or robots, maybe owned by somebody?